james-stevens/epp-restapi/XML_JSON/README.md

 This directory gives examples of EPP requests in both XML and JSON format

+The utilkity `xml2json.py <file>` is provided to allow you to convert EPP's XML into JSON to see what it will look like.

 ## How XML is converted

 At its most basic the XML is converted to JSON like this